DVDFab DVD Copy Review: Why I Choose This DVD Copy Software

 Click Add Source at the top of the interface, or the plus icon in the central area, to select the DVD resource you want to back up.
 If the source is an ISO or a Folder, you can also drag and drop it directly from the File Explorer into the DVDFab window; the software will load it automatically.

-After uploading, DVDFab quickly scan and analyze the entire DVD's information in about 5 seconds.
+After uploading, DVDFab quickly scans and analyzes the entire DVD's information in about 5 seconds.
 Then, you can click the "i" icon on the interface to view detailed information, such as the file format, encryption type, and how bad sectors are being handled.

 Step 4: Adjust Output Settings